-What you must pay when Services that are covered for you vou get these services Diabetes screening There is no co-insurance, co-payment, or deductible We cover this screening (includes fasting glucose tests) if you for the Medicare-covered have any of the following risk factors: high blood pressure diabetes screening tests. (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+What you must pay when Services that are covered for you vou get these services Depression screening There is no co-insurance, We cover one screening for depression per year.
+The screening co-payment, or deductible must be done in a primary care setting that can provide followfor an annual depression up treatment and/or referrals. screening visit.
+Diabetes screening There is no co-insurance, co-payment, or deductible We cover this screening (includes fasting glucose tests) if you for the Medicare-covered have any of the following risk factors: high blood pressure diabetes screening tests. (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-You pay a \$0 co-payment 🍑 Diabetes self-management training, diabetic services, and for Medicare-covered: supplies -Diabetes self-management For all people who have diabetes (insulin and non-insulin users). training Covered services include: -Diabetic monitoring Supplies to monitor your blood glucose: Blood glucose supplies monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of -Therapeutic shoes or test strips and monitors. inserts For people with diabetes who have severe diabetic foot Diabetic monitoring disease: One pair per calendar year of therapeutic customsupplies obtained through molded shoes (including inserts provided with such shoes) our Part D prescription drug benefit are limited to and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized Abbott Diabetes Care, the maker of FreeStyle and removable inserts provided with such shoes).
+You pay a \$0 co-payment Diabetes self-management training, diabetic services, and for Medicare-covered: -Diabetes self-management For all people who have diabetes (insulin and non-insulin users). training Covered services include: -Diabetic monitoring Supplies to monitor your blood glucose: Blood glucose supplies monitor, blood glucose test strips, lancet devices and lancets, -Therapeutic shoes or and glucose-control solutions for checking the accuracy of inserts test strips and monitors.
+For people with diabetes who have severe diabetic foot Diabetic monitoring supplies obtained through disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) our Part D prescription drug benefit are limited to and two additional pairs of inserts, or one pair of depth shoes Abbott Diabetes Care, the and three pairs of inserts (not including the non-customized maker of FreeStyle and removable inserts provided with such shoes).
 Coverage Precision brand products. includes fitting.
 Diabetes self-management training is covered under certain conditions.